Korean hip-hop: Hip-hop TV shows

-Started in 2012, hip hop audition programs such as Show Me the Money, Unpretty Rapstar, and High School Rapper became widely popular in Korea.
+Starting in 2012, hip-hop audition programs such as Show Me the Money, Unpretty Rapstar, and High School Rapper became widely popular in Korea.
 SMTM is an audition program for amateur and professional rappers in which the top 16 rappers divide into 4 teams and compete to be the final winner.
 Unpretty Rapstar is a female counterpart of SMTM and High School Rapper is a high school version of SMTM.
 As of November 2022, SMTM has had eleven seasons.
 Unpretty Rapstar has had 3 seasons since 2015 and High School Rapper has had 3 seasons since 2017.
-These reality competition shows are produced by Mnet, Korea's largest cable music channel operated under CJ Entertainment & Media (CJ E&M), an entertainment and media conglomerate.
+These reality competition shows are produced by Mnet, South Korea's largest cable music channel operated under CJ Entertainment & Media (CJ E&M), an entertainment and media conglomerate.

-These TV shows changed the notion of underground and overground hip hop music in Korea.
+These TV shows changed the notion of underground and overground hip-hop music in South Korea.
 Before the show, musicians who signed with major labels and frequently appeared on TV were considered overground rappers while ones who performed on small stages and worked independently were recognized as underground rappers.
-However, as hip hop TV shows made hip hop music mainstream, even the underground rappers who were critical of overground rappers gained visibility through TV and started working with pop artists.
+However, as hip-hop TV shows made hip-hop music mainstream, even the underground rappers who were critical of overground rappers gained visibility through TV and started working with pop artists.
 Also, with the success of SMTM, underground rappers who negatively thought of signing with labels started considering the idea due to the promise of rising profits in the genre.
-For example, Deepflow of VMC who criticized overground rappers for commercializing the hip hop scene, actively participated in several hip hop TV shows as a producer from 2017.
+For example, Deepflow of VMC who criticized overground rappers for commercializing the hip-hop scene, actively participated in several hip-hop TV shows as a producer from 2017.
 Nafla and Loopy of Mkit Rain who criticized overground rappers for joining SMTM eventually joined SMTM season 7 as participants as well.
 Rather than being a stage for only the overground rappers, media and TV shows are now viewed as an opportunity for all types of new rappers to gain visibility and rise to the stardom.
 This transition has eventually blurred the distinction between underground and overground musicians.